FreGeh/compSetup/README.md

 - better explanations that are precise and understandable even for beginners
 - add screenshots/gifs where needed
 - improve visual appeal
+- youtube video going through everything
+    - showing how to solve any problem with it